epics-modules/asyn/docs/source/asynDriver.rst

 Linux-Gpib
 ~~~~~~~~~~

-The linux-gpib port driver was written to support <a href="https://sourceforge.net/projects/linux-gpib/">
+The linux-gpib port driver was written to support
-The Linux GPIB Package library</a>.
+`the Linux GPIB Package library <https://sourceforge.net/projects/linux-gpib/>`__.

 In order to build this support the Linux GPIB Package must be installed.
 Also in
 configure/RELEASE the statement: